cs1302uga/cs1302-ce13/README.md

    the classes in the proper order considering the dependencies.
 If you encounter any compilation
    errors:

+   1. Look at the first error reported by `javac`;
    1. Write the error down in your notes;
-   1. Fix the error in the code without introducing generics;
+   1. Fix the error in the code using type casting;
    1. Recompile; then
    1. Note the fix in your notes.
    1. Repeat as needed.

+   **Note:** Unless absolutely necessary, casting should be avoided.
+We are doing it here for educational purposes.

-1.
+1. Run `Driver`.

 1. It looks like there might be some redundancy among the different container classes.